 Display Week 2018 brought engineers from around the world to tantalize attendee's imagination with new ways to display imagery and data.

-It’s the annual convention of the Society for Information Display (SID), and as Helge Seetzen, president of the organization told me during our interview in the press room, “Display Week offers an opportunity for digital creators to see the display technology available to broadcasters and others today,” he said, “and also gain previews of display technologies that may be available to them in the future."
+It’s the annual convention of the Society for Information Display (SID), and as Helge Seetzen, president of the organization told me “Display Week offers an opportunity for digital creators to see the display technology available to broadcasters and others today,” he said, “and also gain previews of display technologies that may be available to them in the future."

 Jay Ankeney from The Broadcast Bridge interviews Helge Seetzen, president of SID.

-In addition to filling the West Hall with seminars and forums, and the Expo Hall with innovations like flexible screens and 8K monitors, part of Display Week 2018’s goal was to teach us the new three “R”s of displays: VR (Virtual reality), AR (Augmented Reality) and SR (Simulated Reality).
+In addition to filling the West Hall with seminars and forums, and the Expo Hall with innovations like flexible screens and 8K monitors, part of Display Week’s goal was to teach us the new three “R”s of displays: VR (Virtual reality), AR (Augmented Reality) and SR (Simulated Reality).

 “We call it ‘Simulated Reality’ that we will develop until users can’t distinguish virtual from reality,” he prognosticated.
 “We want to stimulate all of your senses in an interactive environment on what we call the SR platform.”